BalogunEzekiel/Tommies/README.md

 **Author:** [Ezekiel Balogun](https://www.linkedin.com/in/ezekiel-balogun-39a14438/)

+**Emil:** ezekiel4true@yahoo.com

+**Mobile Phone:** +234 806 2529 172

-Feel free to fork, improve, or contribute by submitting a pull request.
+Feel free to fork, improve or contribute by submitting a pull request.

+I am open to opportunities in organizations that value hard work, uphold strong principles, encourage growth and advancement, and prioritize recognition and motivation.
+I look forward to collaborating with fellow Data Scientists and Analysts, Artificial Intelligence and Machine Learning Engineers, Workflow Automation specialists, and Business Intelligence experts on impactful projects.

 ---